Key Takeaways

 Frequently Asked Questions

-Top wearables development companies include: MindSea (Apple ecosystem expertise), ScienceSoft (FDA pathway support, ISO 13485), Momentum (Open Wearables platform, 200+ devices), Topflight (Stanford-partnered, CGM integration), Appinventiv (enterprise scale, 25+ projects), Dogtown Media (proprietary SDK access for Oura, Whoop), and Intellectsoft (Fortune 500 IoT systems).
+Top mobile health app development companies for wearables include: Momentum (Open Wearables platform, Flutter consultants, 200+ devices), MindSea (Apple ecosystem expertise), ScienceSoft (FDA pathway support, ISO 13485), Topflight (Stanford-partnered, CGM integration), Appinventiv (enterprise scale, 25+ projects), Dogtown Media (proprietary SDK access), and Intellectsoft (Fortune 500 IoT systems).
 Selection depends on regulatory needs, device coverage, and whether you're building consumer wellness or clinical-grade monitoring.

 Basic HealthKit/Health Connect integration starts at $15,000-$30,000.
 Multi-device integration across 50+ wearables with normalization ranges from $50,000-$150,000.
 Enterprise-grade integration with FHIR, HIPAA compliance, and FDA support exceeds $200,000-$500,000.
 Eastern European agencies offer 40-60% savings ($50-99/hr vs. $150-250/hr) with ISO 13485 compliance.
 Ongoing maintenance adds 15-25% annually.